Submissions

 Involvement and cooperation in investigations

-Editors should guard the integrity of the published record by issuing corrections and retractions when needed and pursuing suspected or alleged research and publication misconduct.
-Editors should pursue reviewer and editorial misconduct.
-An editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
+Editors should guard the integrity of the published record by issuing corrections and retractions when needed and by pursuing suspected or alleged research and publication misconduct.
+Editors should also pursue reviewer and editorial misconduct.
+An editor should take appropriate responsive measures when ethical complaints are presented concerning a submitted manuscript or published paper.

 Reviewer Responsibilities